-- Pages contain many layout tables that are not marked as such and create an overly verbose speech output for screen reader users when the table semantics are conveyed for each element. - The "Contact Us" link on the registration page relies on color alone to indicate that its text is actionable.
-As previously mentioned, only the "Please visit the Contact Us page to register for access." text is present in the main content of the page. - Additional problems are encountered in the "Contact Us" form: - It also relies on color cues to convey information.
-The instructions " Fields in red are required " are displayed at the top of the form and field labels of required fields use red (#FF0000) font color while optional fields use black (#000000) text.
-In addition to the fact that the red (#FF0000) color has insufficient color contrast with the white background, it can be difficult or impossible to distinguish by folks with color blindness, or by users with low vision or cognitive challenges that require some form of font customization.
+- Additional problems are encountered in the "Register" form: - It also relies on color cues to convey information.
+The instructions text "Required information is red" is displayed at the top of the form and field labels of required fields use red (#FF0000) font color while optional fields use black (#000000) text.
+In addition to the fact that the red (#FF0000) color has insufficient color contrast with the white background, it can be difficult or impossible to distinguish by people with color blindness, low vision, or neurodiverse users who require some form of font customization. - There is no programmatic mark-up to convey which fields are required either, meaning that blind screen reader users cannot determine what information must be provided to submit the form.